 But since we’re days away from the 2016 US election, let’s focus on the USA and its farce-slash-poison of an election.

 But to preserve business as usual, no, bad idea.
 Things are going to get a hell of a lot tighter and angrier and more volatile down the line if that happens.
-Business as usual is abusing the playing field — it has been doing so for some time — and if its shortcomings are not addressed today, something’s going to give, maybe now, maybe later, and it’s going to give big time.
+Business as usual abuses the playing field — it has been doing so for some time — and if its shortcomings are not addressed today, something’s going to give, maybe now, maybe later, and it’s going to give big time.
 And after it gives big time, it’s going to take big time.
 Like all ‘bolsheviks’ do.
 Left, right, it doesn’t matter.
-Give them the opportunity to rise, riding the wave of legitimate grievances by ordinary people, the bolsheviks and fascists of the day will ride these grievances all the way to ruin and back, no matter their political dispositions, taking advantage of the disillusioned people they’re supposed to represent.
+Give them the opportunity to rise, riding the wave of legitimate grievances from ordinary people, the bolsheviks and fascists of the day ride these grievances all the way to ruin and back, no matter their political dispositions, taking advantage of the disillusioned people they’re supposed to represent.

 Or maybe, just maybe, those who vote for Hillary will make sure that the establishment gets its act together and changes its tack.
-Maybe they will demand of Hillary Clinton to right the errors that led to today’s political and cultural volatility, this tremendous economic instability, this uncertainty and disillusionment the US is faced with today.
+Maybe they’ll demand of Hillary Clinton to right the errors that led to today’s political and cultural volatility, this tremendous economic instability, this uncertainty and disillusionment the US is faced with today.